Creamy Baked Spaghetti

 Preheat the oven to 350 degrees.

-In a medium bowl, beat together the cream cheese, sour cream, and cottage cheese until smooth, creamy, and well combined.
+In a medium bowl, beat together the cream cheese, sour cream, cottage cheese, and garlic until smooth, creamy, and well combined.
 Salt and pepper to taste.

 Bake for 20-30 minutes or until hot and bubbly.